Personal loan vs. personal line of credit: What’s the difference?

 Cons

 While personal loans and personal lines of credit are useful financial tools, they won’t always be the right choice.
 Credit cards offer similar flexibility as lines of credit — with added benefits.
-And using your home’s equity can be a good way to secure a much more favorable interest rate.
+Using your home’s equity can also be a good way to secure a much more favorable interest rate.

-Personal loans and personal lines of credit serve a similar purpose but function differently.
+Personal loans and lines of credit serve a similar purpose but function differently.
 A personal loan provides a single lump sum with fixed monthly payments.
-Aline of credit provides ongoing access to funds but variable rates.
+A line of credit offers ongoing access to funds and comes with variable rates.

-Compare both options carefully and be on the lookout for lenders that fit your needs.
+Compare both options carefully, and look for lenders that fit your needs.
 The best choice for you will depend on your current finances and how you want your repayments to look.